Joonsoo/bibix/README.md

 ```

   * Now, you can run the tests in `test` target by running `bibix runTests`.
-  * This time, `runTests` is an "action", where `main`, `test`, and `uberJar` were "target"s.
+  * `runTests` is an "action", while `main`, `test`, and `uberJar` were "target"s.
 A target must create a result value and may be reused if no argument values or input files have been changed.
-On the other hand, an action does not return a value and will be always executed whenever user runs the action command.
+On the other hand, an action does not return a value and will always be executed whenever the user runs the action.
-  * If the test succeeded, the result will be saved in the `bbxbuil/logs` folder.
-The directory stores the log files created while running bibix.
+  * The test result will be saved in the `bbxbuil/logs` folder, which stores the log files created while running bibix.
   * Find and open the last log.
 If the test was successful, the file should contain the lines like the following:

 ```